-The small City of Junín de los Andes is a typical agricultural and livestock community in the Andes Mountain Range.
+The small City of Junín de los Andes is a typical agricultural and livestock community in the Andes Mountain Range, just 50 kilometers away from San Martín de los Andes.
 Among its many qualities, it has become famous as one of the meccas for trout fishing in Argentina.

 A tour around Junín de los Andes helps visitors find various sites of historical and cultural interest.
 The first post office building stands out, along with San Martín Square, the parish church, Mary of the Snow and Laura Vicuña’s Sanctuary and a great deal of municipal buildings whose architecture also becomes an attraction itself.

 The riverfront is another interesting sight for visitors, where excellent cabin resorts, apartments and camping sites provide lodging for visitors to the city.